What is Hierarchy?

 *Note* Each client who uses TempWorks is very unique.
 Therefore, the hierarchy in each database will be unique.
 Please contact TempWorks for any questions regarding your specific hierarchy.

-Please note that the hierarchy level names and branch names in this document do not reflect the level names and branch names in your database.
+*Note* The hierarchy level names and branch names in this document do not reflect the level names and branch names in your database.
 In general, an entity is typically tied to a specific Federal ID, creating a separate 941 filing.

 Using this hierarchy layout allows you to have multiple Federal ID’s within one database.
 The hierarchy ensures accurate reporting and allows for tailored security based on user permissions; this means your team controls who should be able to access certain areas (Fed ID’s, internal staff payroll, etc.), and share information across different groups of your business (a Customer may be shared between many branches).